 ‘Lady of the Woods’

 Shimmering ashes and silvered cloth, drape long and smooth,

 Like a slow fog that whispers over the forest path, to adorn the Lady of the Woods.

-As the sun, lays down before her, a glory of mist and silk in the smoky heaven; The very breath of Angels of the Winter land.
+As the sun lies down before her, a glory of mist in the smoky heaven; the very breath of Angels of the winter land.

-Her lullaby, shattered crystals that resonate bright upon the aether, rejoice in the gathering of wood thrushes, that will carry her tune,
+rejoice in the gathering of Wood Thrushes that will carry her tune,

 The stygian corridors of man, where no apparitions dare to quarter,